Quantifying the Impact of Structured Output Format on Large Language Models through Causal Inference: Limitations

 \section{Limitations}

 First, we acknowledge that some LLMs, such as Qwen \citep{yang2024qwen2} and DeepSeek \citep{liu2024deepseek}.
-Although we are unable to include these experiments, our method is broadly generalizable and is not constrained to a specific foundation model or module.
+Although we are unable to include these experiments, the introduced method is not constrained to a specific foundation model or module and is straightforward to apply to additional models seamlessly, offering a practical diagnostic tool for practitioners quantifying the impact of structured output formats.
 Second, additional techniques, such as few-shot learning or reflection \citep{wang-etal-2024-math,zhang2024rest,gandhi2024stream,guan2025rstarmath,chen-etal-2025-graphcheck,qi2025mutual}, can enhance the performance of LLMs.
 Considering the complexity introduced by additional influential factors and the uncertainty caused by selected in-context cases or reflection mechanisms, we keep this direction as part of our future work.
 Third, we use answer accuracy as a proxy for generation quality.
 However, \citet{wang-etal-2024-math} have shown that LLMs can occasionally arrive at correct answers despite flawed reasoning.
 Future work will therefore examine the impact of structured output on LLMs' reasoning processes.
 Lastly, structured output can be achieved through other methods, such as output parsers, format-specific modes, etc. Our study focuses on format-restricting instructions and function calling because of their broad compatibility with most LLMs in industrial practice.